-Mission Bay Alignment requires the most change for execution with the following items impacted:
+The Mission Bay alignment requires the most change for execution with the following items impacted:

-- " This alignment cannot use the vast majority of the DTX alignment, with the only common element being at the throat of the SFTC.
-(See Exhibit 13, item 7) Further, the portion of this alignment at 2nd Street is at a different elevation than the current DTX.
-The tunnel would be constructed while Caltrain remained in service with a limited number of weekend service impacts as the connection is made to the new tunnel. - " Additional environmental clearance would be required for the underground portion outside of the DTX throat.
-The environmental clearance of this tunnel would include more impacts than the Pennsylvania alignment tunnel.
-This is because the Mission Bay alignment not only includes vent structures but also a new, likely deep, underground station somewhere along 3rd Street19 and negotiation around the 3rd Street Bascule (Swing) Bridge, AT&T Park substructures-all of which need to be analyzed.
-Therefore, the environmental clearance process for the Mission Bay alignment is anticipated to be more lengthy and in-depth than other options. - " A 22nd Street re-location study would be required20.
-This proposed study would provide a full analysis of connections to existing and future transit lines,
+- " This alignment cannot use the vast majority of the DTX alignment, with the only common element being at the throat of the SFTC (Exhibit 13, item 7).
+Further, the portion of the Mission Bay alignment at 2nd Street is at a different elevation than the current DTX.
+The tunnel would be constructed while Caltrain remained in service to 4th/King with a limited number of weekend service impacts as the connection is made to the new tunnel. - " Additional environmental clearance would be required for the underground portion outside of the DTX throat.
+The environmental clearance of this tunnel would include more impacts than the Pennsylvania Avenue alignment tunnel including not only vent structures but also a new, likely deep, underground station somewhere along 3rd Street and negotiation around the 3rd Street Bascule (Swing) Bridge and AT&T Park substructures, all of which need to be analyzed.
+Therefore, the environmental clearance process for the Mission Bay alignment is anticipated to be more lengthy and in-depth than other options. - " A 22nd Street station study would be required.20 This proposed study would provide a full analysis of connections to existing and future transit lines, bicycle and pedestrian routes, and complete ADA accessibility.